1. What is the Clean & Secure Grid?

 5. How does it build on existing tech?

-The Clean and Secure Grid would use current HVDC cables underground.
+The NAS would use current HVDC cables underground.
 While cable companies have only recently figured out how to transmit electricity through direct currents over long distances, the necessary products are already commercially available.
-The transformers and hubs are already used by the current grid and can be used by the Clean and Secure Grid.
+The transformers and hubs are already used by the current grid and can be used by the NAS.

 6. Why is it underground?